Have you ever been sick, or caring for someone and needed some some extra help?

 “Who said kids don’t come with instructions.”

-Always try to keep a sense of humor, it really helps in these stressful situations.
+Always try to keep a sense of humor, it goes a LONG way in putting these stressful situations in perspective and dealing with them in a healthy manner.

 It seems if we live long enough we will have family and friends who will face challenges of some sort that will require help.